 It is common for the perineum to tear to some extent during childbirth.

-Tears can also occur inside the vagina and in the labia.
+Tears can also occur inside the vagina or other parts of the vulva, including the labia.

 For most women, these tears are minor and heal quickly.